hbs-rcs/remote_learning/for_instructors.md

 1. Make use of teachable moments.
 If this is a problem that other students have or is a problem that researchers commonly have, and this can be handled in less than 2 or 3 minutes, solve the problem together with the class via Screen Sharing and/or Remote Control.
    Everyone benefits from problem solving in real-time.
-Also encourage capable class members to help find, review, and recommend solutions.
 But do allow the person to politely decline the public assistance.

+1. Also encourage capable class members to help find, review, and recommend solutions.
+Make use of their expertise and foster collaboration.

 1. Use private chats to help troubleshoot other problems.
 Click on the name of the person in chat or select Chat in the Attendee window or on the video of the person.
 This will redirect